Why Our Baby? A DOUBLE SORROW

 Points to remember in recovery:

 The symptoms of the grieving process should ease with time.
-If you are finding it particularly difficult seek the help of a friend, family member, another parent, family doctor, a sympathetic counsellor or S.O.F T.
+In the Dual Process Model of Grief, loss and restoration go on at the same time.
+It is normal to get flashbacks of the deceased occasionally, but once a person can adjust to a new life without the loved one and talk about them, then they will be at ease.
+If you are finding it particularly difficult, seek the help of a family member, friend, another parent, family doctor, a sympathetic counsellor or S.O.F T.